ilwan07/ShortView/DEPLOYMENT.md

 And now enable it with `sudo ln -s /etc/nginx/sites-available/shortview /etc/nginx/sites-enabled/` then test its syntax with `sudo nginx -t` and if everything is ok, then apply with `sudo systemctl restart nginx`.

-Finally, we need to add your user to a apecial group to avoid issues with serving static files, so execute `sudo gpasswd -a www-data [your username]` with your own username then `sudo nginx -s reload` to fix the issue.
+Finally, we need to add your user to a special group to avoid issues with serving static files, so execute `sudo gpasswd -a www-data [your username]` with your own username then `sudo nginx -s reload` to fix the issue.

 ## Get and enable your SSL certificate to get HTTPS